Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 ## Migrate to Standalone via schematics

+To migrate standalone components, you must satisfy the [prerequisites from Angular](https://angular.io/guide/standalone-migration#prerequisites).
 Angular provides a [schematic to migrate](https://angular.io/guide/standalone-migration#migrate-an-existing-angular-project-to-standalone "https://angular.io/guide/standalone-migration#migrate-an-existing-angular-project-to-standalone") existing Angular apps that use Angular `v15` or later, to use the standalone features.
-Have a look at the [prerequisites](https://angular.io/guide/standalone-migration#prerequisites) before migrating to Standalone components.

 ```
 ng generate @angular/core:standalone
 ```

+`ng generate @angular/core:standalone` should be executed at the root of the project.

 Use this as follows:

 1. Run `ng generate @angular/core:standalone` to convert all components, directives and pipes to standalone.
-All the files are converted and migrated to use standalone features.
+This will try to convert and migrate all the files to use standalone features.

 2. Run `ng generate @angular/core:standalone` again to remove unnecessary NgModule classes.
 Empty `NgModules` are searched for removed them from the app.